natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 ;Skins

 * [https://live.warthunder.com/feed/camouflages/?vehicle=mig-17_cuba Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]
+* [https://trade.gaijin.net/?n=ugcitem_1001121&viewitem=&a=1067 "MiG-17AS Kinel-Cherkassk Aviation Training Center" skin in the Gaijin Market]

 ;Videos
 {{Youtube-gallery|SA65YXTKyBU|'''Should You Buy The MiG 17 AS''' - ''Sako Sniper''|hPPDvFNbbR0|'''Mig-17AS - So Good, Even I got An Ace In It''' - ''Napalmratte''|fCSKtDYDAYk|'''War Thunder Sim - MiG-17AS - Missile Armed MiG17''' - ''Spicysauced'' (Part starts at 6:16)}}